February 20, 2023

 On the Lady Musgrave Experience, divers and snorkellers have the opportunity to save coral from crown-of-thorns starfish by injecting them with vinegar, or by helping crew survey designated areas and report back to the Great Barrier Reef Marine Park Authority; just one way everyday travellers can become scientists under the guidance of trained reef staff.
 “Whether you’re interested in tagging turtles or photographing coral, there’s a project out there for everyone – you only need to put your hand up,” says Lakey.

-Here are five suggestions to get you started:
+Need help deciding?
+Here are five ways you can volunteer on the Great Barrier Reef to get you started:

 Okay, no one dreams of heading to the Great Barrier Reef to clean up rubbish… until you consider the following facts: coming into contact with plastic makes corals more than 20 times more susceptible to disease, and it’s estimated there are now more than 11 billion pieces of plastic debris on coral reefs across the Asia-Pacific region.
 To help clean up those waters, you can sign up as an eco warrior with Eco Barge Clean Seas, a service that requires volunteers for everything from marine debris removal trips to land-based litter clean-ups.
 You can also participate in a beach clean-up through Tangaroa Blue.